Bozik209/React-Meetups/README.md

 ### Prerequisites

-This is the comment you need to use for install them and run.
+This is the comment you need to use for install and run.

   ```sh
   npm install